everx-labs/sdk-samples/demo/exchange/README.md

 - wallet deploy
 - wallet deposit
 - wallet withdraw
-- cursor-based pagination read all transfers related to this wallet
+- cursor-based pagination read all transactions related to this wallet
+- cursor-based pagination read all blockchain transactions

 ## How to run the sample?